-Full-year resident individual, estate, or trust-Include the shareholder's amount from Form 60, Schedule KS, Column 5.
+Full-year resident individual,

+estate, or trust-Include the shareholder's amount from Form 60, Schedule KS, Column 5.

+Full-year nonresident

-Full-year nonresident individual, estate, or trust-Include the shareholder's amount from Form 60, Schedule KS, Column 6.
+individual, estate, or trust- Include the shareholder's amount from Form 60, Schedule KS, Column 6.

-Part-year resident individual-
+Part-year resident individual

 Include the sum of the shareholder's amounts attributable to the resident and nonresident portions of the tax year.
 To calculate the amount for the resident portion of the tax year, multiply the shareholder's amount from Form 60, Schedule KS, Column 5, by a ratio equal to the number of months the shareholder was a resident of North Dakota divided by 12 months.
-To calculate the amount for the nonresident portion of the tax year, first multiply the shareholder's amount from Form 60, Schedule KS, Column 5, by a ratio equal to the number of months the shareholder was a nonresident of and then multiply this result by the
+To calculate the amount for the nonresident portion of the tax year, first multiply the shareholder's amount from Form 60, Schedule KS, Column 5, by a ratio equal to the number of months the shareholder was a nonresident of North Dakota divided by 12 months, and then multiply this result by the apportionment factor from Form 60, Schedule FACT, line 14.

-• Partnership-For a partnership filing North Dakota Form 58 that carries on 100 percent of its business in North Dakota, enter the amount from Form 58, Schedule KP, line 1.
+• Partnership-For a partnership filing North Dakota Form 58 that carries on 100% of its business in North Dakota, enter the amount from Form 58, Schedule KP, line 1.